 If, on the other hand, you’re getting a nice firm grasp of what really matters on a world-ranging cycle tour, read on…

-As a starting point for the expedition bike, I chose the Oxford Bike Works 26 inch wheel expedition touring frameset (which ultimately led to me working with its designer and manufacturer on the complete build).
+As a starting point for the expedition bike, I chose the Oxford Bike Works expedition touring frameset in its V‑brake-compatible incarnation (there’s also a disc version).

-Richard’s frameset is built from Reynolds 525 chrome-molybdenum steel alloy tubing.
-There are lots of appropriate tubing lines out there, none better or worse than another in the hands of a good frame builder.
-525 is one of them, prioritising strength rather than lightness for long-term robustness and resilience to denting (both when riding and when transporting the bike).
+The Oxford Bike Works frameset is built from Reynolds 525 chrome-molybdenum (aka: cro-mo or cromoly) steel alloy tubing.
+There are lots of good tubesets out there; Reynolds 525 is one of them, prioritising strength rather than lightness for longevity and resilience to denting (both when riding and when transporting the bike).

 You’ll hear many framebuilders recommending 525 for heavy-duty touring bikes instead of other ‘better’ – i.e. more expensive – tubing lines.